Property Boundaries, Lines, and Neighbors FAQ

 If you or your neighbor are still both paying off mortgages on your properties, you may need to consult with an attorney before making a lot line agreement.
 Your mortgage is signed with a description of the property.
 If you execute a deed without the bank's approval, you are in breach of your mortgage.
 You'll need a loan modification.
 You will be responsible for any costs associated with the modification.

 After signing the deed, file it with the county land records office.
 This office, which is sometimes called the County Recorder's Office or the Land Registry Office, will file the deed and make it available for public viewing upon request.
-This gives notice to any future purchaser of the land of the new, agreed-upon property boundaries.
+The filing gives notice to any future purchaser of the land of the new, agreed-upon property boundaries.

 Have More Questions About Property Boundaries?
 Ask a Lawyer

+Property disputes can get heated quickly.
+The best way to keep a dispute from getting out of hand is to understand your property rights.
+Contact a skilled real estate lawyer near you to discuss your situation and learn how they can help resolve your matter decisively.
+It's important for homeowners to understand laws related to property boundary lines thoroughly.
 Whether concerning easements, property surveys, property deeds, or home improvements, property owners should be aware of relevant laws.
 If you need more help, speaking with a licensed real estate attorney could be best.
-It's often best not to use a DIY approach.
+It's often advisable not to use a DIY approach.
 It's best to contact a lawyer to resolve these legal disputes.

 Was this helpful?

-Find a Lawyer
+Find a local attorney